Available 24h

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few stand out as the most important.
-Eclectic furniture refers to the 19th century, notably the Biedermeier style.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture refers to the 19th century, especially the beloved Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
+Next is Baroque, a term derived from the Portuguese 'barocco', meaning an irregularly developed pearl.
+These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often using brown stains, cornices, strong bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Lion’s paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for elegant antiques suitable for your interior.
+It is important to remember that furniture production was perceived differently in each country, and each style had its own character.
+This is especially important when searching for an elegant antique that suits your interior.

 The key aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as the market is filled with many forgeries.
-Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
+Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Manufacturer information